 HOW IS THE CAR BATTERY RECHARGED?

-As long as the car's alternator is working properly, the car must be driven for several kilometres on the road, until it reaches the minimum level of charge (about two hours).
+As long as the car's alternator is working properly, the car must be driven for several miles on the road, until it reaches the minimum level of charge.

-The other option is to go to your nearest First Stop centre for a battery service, and they will recharge it if there is no damage, or else replace it with a new one if necessary.
+The other option is to go to your nearest First Stop Centre for battery service, and they will recharge it if there is no damage, or else replace it with a new one if necessary.

 WHAT IS THE ELECTROLYTE?

-It is a liquid consisting of sulphuric acid diluted with water, held in the lead-acid batteries.
-It is stored in the battery cells, and allows it to work correctly.
+It is a liquid consisting of sulphuric acid diluted with water, held in lead-acid batteries.
+It is stored in the battery cells and allows it to work correctly.